How Can You Use the NoFollow Attribute to Your Advantage?

 Do not work hard to build links with other sites that use the nofollow attribute.
 These will serve no purpose in terms of passing link juice to help enhance your site's SEO.
 However, if you get an opportunity to add a link to a site that is nofollowed but very popular, you could link to it to expose your site to their audience.
 For instance, if you can drop a link on a famous forum in your niche topic that is nofollowed, you will be able to earn web traffic from people that visit the forum, so it could be worth it even without the benefit of link juice.

-Sometimes it is beneficial to have a few nofollow links in your site’s link profile to show that your site is earning links naturally.
-To check if a website is nofollow you can view their source code (open a web page and press Ctrl+U in Firefox, or right click and view page source in Chrome) and find the word nofollow (by pressing Ctrl+F and typing nofollow), as shown in the screenshot below:
+Sometimes it is beneficial to have a few nofollow links in your site's link profile to show that your site is earning links naturally.
+To check if a website is nofollow you can view their source code (open a web page and press Ctrl+U in Firefox, or right click and view page source in Chrome) and find the word nofollow (by pressing Ctrl+F and typing nofollow).

 NOTE: Dofollow is not a link attribute; it is just a term indicating that a link is not nofollow.